ionq/torchquantum-dist/README.md

 ## Development
 Currently, it is assumed that gates have either 0 or 1 parameter.

+To add custom gates without modifying the library, use the `tqd.custom.register_gate` functionality.
+They will show up in the `tqd.custom` module.

-To further extend, simply create a new function and add it to `tqd.functional` and append to the list `tqd.FUNC_NAMES`.
+To further extend the library, simply create a new function and add it to `tqd.functional` and append to the list `tqd.FUNC_NAMES`.
 Operators automatically get created from functionals.

+### TODOs
+ - [ ] Handle resharding when computations cross devices
+ - [ ] Gate noise model
+ - [ ] Fancy gates